LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 .. member:: integer->bitTest(p0::integer)

-   Returns "true" if the bit specified in the integer parameter is true, otherwise "false".
+   Returns "true" if the bit specified in the integer parameter is 1, otherwise "false".

 .. note::